Leody Taveras Player Props: Rangers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.04 team ERA that ranks 13th across all league pitching staffs.
+- The Orioles have the 12th-ranked team ERA among all MLB pitching staffs (4.15).

-- Orioles pitchers combine to rank 19th in baseball in home runs given up (61 total, 1.2 per game).
+- Orioles pitchers combine to surrender 64 total home runs at a rate of 1.3 per game (to rank 21st in the league).

-- In his last time out on Saturday, the righty went five innings against the Toronto Blue Jays, giving up two earned runs while surrendering four hits.
+- In his most recent time out on Sunday against the Toronto Blue Jays, the right-hander tossed 5 1/3 innings, allowing one earned run while surrendering nine hits.

-- The 23-year-old has a 6.21 ERA and 10.7 strikeouts per nine innings across nine games this season, while giving up a batting average of .297 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.